-In some cases, the treasury locks, interest rate swaps, and forward-start interest rate swaps entered into by Company may be integrated with the related debt instruments under § 1.1275-6 of the Income Tax Regulations.
-Company is requesting a ruling to apply only where a treasury lock, interest rate swap, or forward-rate interest swap can not be so integrated.
+In some cases, the treasury locks, interest rate swaps, forward-start interest rate swaps, and interest rate caps entered into by Company may be integrated with the related debt instruments under § 1.1275-6 of the Income Tax Regulations.
+Company is requesting a ruling to apply only where a treasury lock, interest rate swap, forward-start interest rate swap, or interest rate cap can not be so integrated.